kscalelabs/ksim/README.md

 # K-Scale Sim

-A library for training humanoid locomotion in MJX and MuJoCo.
+A simple and efficient library for training humanoid locomotion in MJX and MuJoCo.

 ## Installation
 1. Clone this repository: